CubeVic/My_notes/docs/CCTV/Basic_concepts.md

 ![I-P-B_Frames.jpg](Images/I_P_B_Frames.jpg){: .center}

-**I-FRAME** or Intra-coded picture, least compressible of all frames but it doesn't required other frames to be decoded, it is a complete image, similar to `.jpg`, compress just I-Frames will result in a good quality but heavy file.
+**I-FRAME** or Intra-coded picture, least compressible of all frames but it doesn't require other frames to be decoded, it is a complete image, similar to `.jpg`, compress just I-Frames will result in good quality but heavy file.

-**P-Frame** or Predicted picture,more compressible than the I-FRAME, it use information of the previous frame to decompress.
-It only holds the part of the image that change comparing with the last frame.
+**P-Frame** or Predicted picture, more compressible than the I-FRAME, it uses information of the previous frame to decompress.
+It only holds the part of the image that changes comparing with the last frame.

-**B-Frame** or Bidirectional predicted picture, can use both previous and forward Frame to get the highest amount of date compression, use the difference between the current frame and both  the preceding and following frame to specify its content.
+**B-Frame** or Bidirectional predicted picture can use both previous and forward Frame to get the highest amount of data compression, use the difference between the current frame and both the preceding and following frame to specify its content.

 ![I-P-B_Frames_01.png](Images/I_P_B_Frames_01.png){: .center}